 - 1 cup carrier oil (you can use coconut oil, good olive oil, jojoba oil, sunflower oil, or almond oil)

 - ¼ cup (or 2 oz.) of beeswax

 - Essential oil of your choice

 When the mix is the consistency you want, remove the oil and wax mixture from the heat.
-Add 2 or 3 drops of the essential oil you want and pour the mix into your glass jars or tins.
+Add 2 or 3 drops of essential and pour the mix into glass jars or tins.
 It is especially important not to use plastic containers.

-Label your jars or tins of salve, including the date you made it, and store it in a cool dark place.
+Label the jars or tins of salve, including the date you made it, and store in a cool dark place.
 Your homemade salve will last for several months if you store it properly.

 Making your own salves with essential oils isn’t difficult at all with a little practice.

 With these and all herbs, make sure you are getting them from a trusted source that sells only organically grown herbs.
 Always consult your doctor, naturopath or herbalist before you start a regimen with herbal remedies if you have any medical conditions, especially those that affect how your body metabolizes medications.